ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 In his talk, Sanjay Mishra {{Mishra}} reported that after the CoViD-19 pandemic broke out in early 2020,

-- Comcast's streaming and web video consumption rose by 38%, with their reported peak traffic up 32% overall between March 1 to March 30 {{Comcast}},
+- Comcast's streaming and web video consumption rose by 38%, with their reported peak traffic up 32% overall between March 1 to March 30,
-- AT&T reported a 28% jump in core network traffic (single day in April, as compared to pre stay-at-home daily average traffic), with video accounting for nearly half of all mobile network traffic, while social networking and web browsing remained the highest percentage (almost a quarter each) of overall mobility traffic {{ATT}}, and
+- AT&T reported a 28% jump in core network traffic (single day in April, as compared to pre stay-at-home daily average traffic), with video accounting for nearly half of all mobile network traffic, while social networking and web browsing remained the highest percentage (almost a quarter each) of overall mobility traffic, and
-- Verizon reported similar trends with video traffic up 36% over an average day (pre COVID-19) {{Verizon}}.
+- Verizon reported similar trends with video traffic up 36% over an average day (pre COVID-19)}.

 We note that other operators saw similar spikes during this time period.
 Craig Labowitz {{Labovitz}} reported